Graded Unitarity in the SCFT/VOA Correspondence: Graded unitarity for Virasoro VOAs

 The preceding analysis shows that the assignment of $R$ charges (by way of specifying an $\mathfrak{R}$-filtration) is crucial to determining constraints on the allowed Virasoro central charge.
 An ambitious program would be to constrain the possible $\mathfrak{R}$-filtrations \emph{ab initio} in conjunction with the requirements of graded unitarity.
 This appears to be a challenging undertaking, and even performing an analysis level-by-level quickly becomes very involved and suggests that additional ideas are needed.

 Nevertheless, there exists a particular, natural filtration on the Virasoro vertex algebra that has a good case for being the true $\mathfrak{R}$-filtration inherited from four dimensions.
 This is a \emph{weight-based filtration} of the type first defined in \cite{li2004vertex} and reviewed in \ref{subsec:R-filtration}, though notably not the \emph{conformal weight filtration}.
-We define the filtration as follows,
+We define the filtration as follows,\footnote{Note that the Virasoro modes $L_n$ are defined as in \eqref{eq:modeexp}.}

 Informally, this counts the maximum number of copies of $T$ (or its derivatives) in an expression for an operator as the sum of normally ordered products of derivatives of $T$, where normal ordering ambiguities can only introduce terms with fewer copies of $T$ and null states allow for an operator to be placed in a lower $p$ filtered component of $\mathbb{V}$.
 It is immediate to check that this is a good filtration on $\mathbb{V}=L(c,0)$.
 What's more, this is the \emph{finest possible} good filtration compatible with the assignment of $R$-charge one to the stress tensor.\footnote{An increasing filtration $F_\bullet V$ is finer than a second increasing filtration $G_\bullet V$ if $F_pV\subseteq G_pV$ for all $p$.}